[Feature] EU banks in Russia: next in line for asset-grab?

 And OTP has given Russian soldiers on the front line preferential-rate loans, Ukraine says.

-"Perhaps that's what they call duty of 'care'," the NACP's Zagrebelska said.
+"Perhaps that's what they call 'duty of care'," the NACP's Zagrebelska said.

 Meanwhile, a less flattering reason why some EU banks are clinging to Russia is simple greed.